-Quick Glance Summary: CCS Concept Sheet Review Process\
+Quick Glance Summary: CCS Concept Sheet Review Process

-\ This process applies to multi-site concept sheets and single-site concept sheets that will request specimens from the central repository.
-Single-site investigations that propose to utilize and/or collect data/specimens from ONE CCS site should still be submitted via DACCTrack, but only require review by the PI from that specific site.
+^{} This process applies to multi-site concept sheets and single-site concept sheets that will request specimens from the central repository.
+Single-site investigations that propose to utilize and/or collect data/specimens from 1-2 CCS sites require review by the PI and PD from that specific site and relevant WG chairs.